deepankarm/org-jina-examples/my_first_jina_app/chapters/understanding.md

 <img src="images/flow-index.png">
 </p>

-Right now our data is just one big text file.
+Right now our South Park dataset is just one big text file.
 Our Flow needs to process it into a useful state, which we do with Pods.
 Each Pod in the Flow performs a different task.

 In Jina 101, we discussed [Documents and Chunks](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#document--chunk).
 In our indexing Flow, we: